-The Philips Fidelio X2HR are a great pair of wired open-back headphones for neutral sound listening.
-Their sound profile is very well-balanced, making them suitable for a wide range of genres and content, though some people may find they sound a bit piercing or dull on certain tracks.
-Thanks to their large, well-padded ear cups and automatically-adjusting headband, they're comfortable to wear, even for extended periods.
-As is to be expected with open-back headphones, they aren't the most versatile as they don't block out any background noise, and don't have a microphone.
-Overall, they're a fairly sleek and premium-looking pair of open-back headphones.
+The Philips Fidelio X2HR are comfortable, wired open-back headphones for audiophiles.
+Thanks to their large, well-padded ear cups and automatically adjusting headband, they're comfortable to wear, even for extended periods.
+As is to be expected with open-back headphones, they aren't the most versatile as they don't block out any background noise and don't have a microphone.
+Still, they'll interest those looking to pick up well-built audiophile over-ears on a budget.

-The Philips Fidelio X2HR are great headphones for neutral sound listening.
-Their sound profile is very well-balanced, though some may find they sound a bit dull with some frequencies and piercing with others.
-They also lack a bit of low-bass, though this is common with open-back headphones.
-Their weighted harmonic distortion is very good, and even critical listeners shouldn't notice much distortion.
+The Philips Fidelio X2HR are very good headphones for neutral sound, thanks to their excellent mid-range compliance.
+This helps render vocals and lead instruments with detail.
+Sadly, their treble range is inconsistent, as sibilants sound a bit dull with some frequencies and piercing with others.
+They also lack a bit of low bass, though this is common with open-back headphones.
+Their weighted harmonic distortion is very good; even critical listeners shouldn't notice much distortion.
 Thanks to their open-back design, their soundstage is quite open and natural, and they're very consistent between various users or reseats.

 The Philips X2HR are bad for commuting or travel.
 These wired headphones have an open-back design that leaks a lot of audio and blocks out almost no background noise.
 They're designed for listening to music alone in a dedicated room.